-- 1. Students will receive a mark of Insufficient Evidence for the assignment, test, quiz, project, or exam and may receive a failing grade in the class where the violation occurred. - 2.
-Student's parents will be informed of the violation. - 3.
-Students will be required to meet with the Principal and/or Vice Principal to discuss the importance of academic integrity. - 4.
-Students will receive a notation of the violation in Powerschool. - 5.
-Student's counselor will be informed of the infraction and this incident will be reflected on college applicants. - 6.
-Students may be given a suspension.
+- 1. Students will receive a mark of Insufficient Evidence for the assignment, test, quiz, project, or exam. - 2.
+Students and parents will be required to meet with the Principal and/or Vice Principal to discuss the importance of academic integrity. - 3.
+Students will receive a notation of the violation in Powerschool.
+This incident will be reflected on future school applications including post-secondary applications. - 4.
+The Student will be required to complete an alternative assessment aligned to the original standards being assessed.